malm0d/RareSkills-ZK-Book/module2/10-Groth16-Explained/01_Groth16.md

 We can think of $As + Br - rs[\delta]_1$ as introducing $As$ and $Br$ to correct the multiplication of $A$ with the salt $s$, and the multiplication of $B$ with the salt $r$ respectively; and introducing $-rs[\delta]_1$ to cancel the product of both salts.
 Every salt factor on the LHS is matched by an identical (or inverse) salt factor on the RHS, and so all $r$ and $s$ contributions cancel exactly.
 After these cancellations, what remains on both sides are exactly the non-salt terms, leaving the verifier to sees the correct verification equation.

+### Derivation

-To derive the final verification formula, we temporarily ignore that we dont know the discrete logarithms of the Greek letter terms and compute the LHS of the verification equation $AB$ (note that we are not dealing in commitments here):
+To derive the final verification formula, we temporarily ignore that we dont know the discrete logarithms of the Greek letter terms and compute the LHS of the verification equation $AB$ (note that we are not dealing in elliptic curve commitments here):

 ```math
 \underbrace{(\alpha + \sum_{i=1}^{m}a_iu_i(x) + r\delta)}_{A} \underbrace{(\beta + \sum_{i=1}^{m}a_iv_i(x) + s\delta)}_{B}